joelPuronaho/forest_data_aggregation/README.md

 # README

 ## Overview
-This script calculates weighted averages and sums of LPJ-GUESS variables.
-They are aggregated for NUTS-areas and on country level .
-It utilizes GeoPandas for handling geographic data, Pandas for data manipulation, and Shapely for creating geometries.
-The script is designed to work with shapefiles and CSV files containing spatial information.
+A tool to calculate weighted averages and sums of LPJ-GUESS variables for NUTS-areas and on a country-level.

+It takes LPJ-GUESS sample data and NUTS-area shapefile as inputs, and outputs csv files containing yearly averages and sums for each NUTS-area and country.

 ## Requirements
 Tested with Python version 3.12.2

 The following Python libraries are used: geopandas, pandas, shapely